 ENTREPRENEURIAL SUCCESS STORY TRUDY JACOBSON LAUNCHES SERIES HIGHLIGHTING POWERFUL AND INSPIRING WOMEN ACROSS AMERICA

-“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaSARASOTA, FLORIDA, UNITED STATES, October 19, 2022 /EINPresswire.com/ -- Balancing a career with being a single mom isn’t easy, and sometimes starting your own business is the perfect solution.
+“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaWEST PALM BEACH, FL, UNITED STATES, October 21, 2022 /EINPresswire.com/ -- Pursue your passion and it could lead to a rewarding career.

-Amber Hall began her career journey going to nursing school, but realized quickly that it was too much of a time commitment while she was raising a daughter.
+Carla Miller’s parents were both in law enforcement.
+Her father was a police officer who was killed in the line of duty.
+Her mother was also in law enforcement and retired as a police chief.

-With the encouragement of her husband (then boyfriend), she found space to lease, large enough so she can affordably share with other women wanting to start businesses.
+Carla also went into law enforcement and was in various units across the department, but it was the training unit that ended up pushing her into the venture she’s in now.

 Trudy Jacobson is proud to sponsor a new series called Great American Women, which showcases stories of inspiring and ambitious female philanthropists and entrepreneurs.